 '''

-[{par1,val1},{par2,val3},{par3,val4}]
+[{par0,val0},{par1,val1},{par2,val3},{par3,val4}]

 '''

-The behavior if a file specified in sys.config does not exist, or is erroneous, is backwards compatible.
-Starting the runtime system will fail.
-Installing a new release version will not fail, but an error message is returned and the erroneous file is ignored.
+The run-time system will abort before staring up if an include file specified in sys.config or a -configfd configuration does not exist, or is erroneous.
+However, installing a new release version will not fail if there is an error while loading an include file, but an error message is returned and the erroneous file is ignored.

+'''

 app(4), erts:erl(1), OTP Design Principles

+'''